Classroom Planning for Inclusion

 As a fully online and self-directed professional development course, you are encouraged to engage with the material provided, complete the tasks set, and respond to the questions via the discussion boards.
 This means you will get as much out as you are prepared to put in.
 The course includes a bonus workbook, with space to make notes on the frameworks covered, both the detail and the examples.

 Throughout the course, suggestions are made for engaging your colleagues in discussions about applications of the various facets of the frameworks.
 Examples of applications for planning are given from a broad range of subject areas.
 And ideas for further applications are given for you to practice.

 The downloadable bonus workbook also provides space for you to reflect on your learning – which can be used for your online professional reflection for accreditation!
 If you have engaged fully, by the end of the course you will know how to successfully plan for your classroom using each of the 3 frameworks.

-The course is fully accredited with the ACT TQI – completion gives you 5 hours of accredited Professional Learning.
-When you have finished your completion will be automatically logged with the TQI.
-You will also receive a completion certificate for your own records.
+- The course is fully accredited with the ACT TQI – completion gives you 5 hours of accredited Professional Learning.
+ACT participant completions are logged with the TQI at the end of each week.

-I have written before how you can use curriculum frameworks to help you plan for an inclusive classroom.
+I have written elsewhere how you can use curriculum frameworks to help you plan for an inclusive classroom.
+But now it is time to take it to the next level.
 So, are you ready to get your classroom planning sorted?Take Me to the fully ONLINE PD Course

 Image credit: © Melinda Nagy; ID 8957843 | Dreamstime Stock Photos